UPDATE: 27 February 2019

 - Remove Essential Skills service which provides free learning in reading, writing and numbers to adult learners in Moray.

-- Pursue different model of delivery for ESOL service which provides support to Moray residents who don’t have English as their first language, to learn or improve their reading and writing, listening and speaking skills.*
+- Reduce ESOL service co-ordination, which provides support to Moray residents who don’t have English as their first language, to learn or improve their reading and writing, listening and speaking skills.

-- Increase charges for musical instruction in schools to £699 per pupil, per year, for individual tuition and £490 per pupil, per year, for group tuition.
+- Increase charges for musical instruction in schools by 10%.
 Existing exclusions for SQA music students and those in receipt of free school meals will remain in place.